Wallingford, Oxfordshire: Wallingford War Memorial

+The memorial is Grade II listed.

 Kinecroft

 The Kinecroft was known as the Canecroft in the 13th and 14th centuries, and in the 16th and 17th centuries as Kenny Croft.
 It comprises an open area of about seven acres surrounded on the south and western sides by ancient Saxon earthworks and formed part of the defensive fortifications of the town when it was an important Burh in the kingdom of Wessex.
-Events held in the Kinecroft include Bonfire Night, Bunkfest, The Vintage Car Rally, The Wallingford Festival of Cycling and The Circus.
+Events held in the Kinecroft include Bonfire Night, BunkFest, The Vintage Car Rally, The Wallingford Festival of Cycling and The Circus.

 Bull Croft

 The Bull Croft is an open area within the town's Saxon defences.
 During the Saxon period the Parish Church of the Holy Trinity stood in the southwestern part of the present Bull Croft and by 1085 it had been taken over by the great abbey of St Albans and became part of the new Wallingford Priory.
 When the Priory was torn down by Cardinal Wolsey in 1525, the area was used as farming.
 The Bull Croft was given to the town in trust by Mr Powyss Lybbe in 1912 and is now used as a public park.
 Facilities on the site include a children's play area, tennis courts and football pitches.